Daniel-Peretz/LuxuryCouponsBackend/README.md

 Each client is able to login to the system and execute specific operations.

 ## Installations 🔧
-I've used IntelliJ IDEA for the development environment.
+I've used IntelliJ IDEA for the development environment,

+and MySQL Workbench for DB: user name: root, password: 12345678.

 For cheking the program - Download to zip, export the zip and follow the instructions: